 Lightweight and folds small

 The Quinny Yezz

-is a unique and innovative compact travel stroller that makes the most of design to create a small, easy to carry and push travel-friendly product that leaves your hands free when carrying.
-The Yezz earned an Editor's Choice award in our Umbrella Stroller Review, and is the one we would recommend for travel.
-The Yezz lacks some features parents may consider necessities, like a large canopy or storage bin, but it dos offer a storage pocket and adequate canopy that covers enough of baby to keep them cozy on short trips.
-The real shining moment of the Yezz, that will make you forget the things it lacks, is its amazing maneuverability on skate style wheels that creates a product that is truly a pleasure to use and so easy to push it feels like dancing.
+is a unique and innovative compact travel stroller that makes the most of the design to create a small, easy to carry and push travel-friendly product that leaves your hands free when carrying.
+The Yezz earned an Editor's Choice award in our Umbrella Stroller Review and is the one we would recommend for travel.
+The Yezz lacks some features parents may consider necessities, like a large canopy or storage bin, but it does offer a storage pocket and adequate canopy that covers enough of the baby to keep them cozy on short trips.
+The real shining moment of the Yezz, that will make you forget the things it lacks, is its amazing maneuverability on skate style wheels that create a product that is truly a pleasure to use and so easy to push it feels like dancing.
 With a list price of $250 the Yezz might be a little spendy for a travel stroller, but given how often you will want to use this enjoyable little buggy, we think the experience is worth the ticket price if your budget allows.

 Read Full Review: Quinny Yezz

 Budget-friendly lightweight stroller